Category Archives: Features

 During build each array expression is automatically replaced from the user code files with a call to a specialized, auto-generated segment.
 Next to hosting a JIT for the array instructions a segment also ‘knows’ the workload of its inherent computations.
 When at runtime the segment is called, it uses this info to compute the cost for executing the segment on each device and to identify the device suggesting earliest completion.
 Afterwards, it enqueues the optimized kernel to this device for computation.

 It then – without waiting for a result – immediately passes on control to the next segment in the algorithm.
-Now, if subsequent segments do not depend on each other they can (and will) be enqueued to different devices and executed in parallel!
+Now, if subsequent segments do not depend on each other they are scheduled onto different threads or devices and execute in parallel!

 Advantages